dfelinto/blender-manual/manual/modeling/geometry_nodes/input/collection_info.rst

 ==========

 Transform Space
-   The transformation of the geometry outputs.
+   The transformation of the output instances.
+The instances are transformed, but not the geometry of the collection in them.

    :Original:
-      Output the geometry relative to the collection offset.
+      Output the instances relative to the collection offset.
    :Relative:
-      Join the input collection geometry with the modified object, maintaining the relative position between the objects in the scene.
+      Join the input collection instances with the modified object as geometry, maintaining the relative position between the objects in the scene.

 Outputs
 =======

-Geometry
+Instances
-   Geometry of the collection in world space with all its modifiers applied.
+   Instances of the collection in world space with all modifiers applied and represented as geometry in instances.